Martello Lab

 Giada Rossignoli

 Giada obtained her PhD in Molecular Medicine, curriculum Biochemistry, at the University of Verona.
 She then moved to University College London (London, UK) to study neurometabolic disorders using induced pluripotent stem cells-derived models.
-She joined the Martello lab as a postdoctoral researcher in 2022, to explore how metabolism affects the transcriptome and epigenome of human pluripotent stem cells.
+She joined Martello's lab as a postdoctoral researcher in 2022, and shortly after in 2013 she won a Marie Skłodowska-Curie Postdoctoral Fellowship to explore how metabolism affects gene expression in human pluripotent stem cells.
 She likes travelling and reading novels, but eating good food is her greatest passion.

 giada.rossignoli@unipd.it